-All students are responsible for reading this publication and relevant locations on Sharknet to familiarize themselves with UC Law SF policies.
+All students are responsible for reading this Handbook and relevant locations on Sharknet to familiarize themselves with UC Law SF policies.
 Policies are subject to change, and thus all students should read the Student Handbook at the start of each new academic year and after any announced changes.
 Ignorance of the rules and policies contained within the Student Handbook and posted on Sharknet is no excuse for violating them.
-All students are responsible for complying with the Academic Regulations, the Code of Student Conduct and Discipline, and other UC Law SF policies, as well as special applications of the rules and regulations responsible for ensuring that they timely meet all graduation requirements and for conducting their own degree audits during their time at UC Law SF to determine for themselves if they are on track to timely graduate.
+All students are responsible for complying with the Academic Regulations, the Code of Student Conduct and Discipline, and other UC Law SF policies, as well as special applications of the rules and regulations responsive to the pandemic, such as the Policy on Format of Instruction.
+In addition, students are responsible for ensuring that they timely meet all graduation requirements and for conducting their own degree audits during their time at UC Law SF to determine for themselves if they are on track to timely graduate.

 The policies and other information in the Handbook are provided for informational purposes and do not constitute a contract.
-The College reserves the right to change this Handbook, the Academic Regulations, the Course Catalog, health and safety regulations, building access policies, or other College operations or program elements at any time, with or without notice, in its sole discretion and for any reason, including in order to effectively administer the academic program or respond to emergencies or economic needs.
+The College reserves the right to change Academic Regulations, the Course Catalog, health and safety regulations, building access policies, or other College operations or academic program elements at any time, with or without notice, in its sole discretion and for any reason, including as needed during the academic year in order to effectively administer the academic program or respond to emergencies or economic needs.
 Such changes include but are not limited to: (1) requiring masking or vaccines; (2) changes to computer equipment requirements; (3) cancelling or adding classes or changing the format of instruction (e.g., in-person or online), examination formats, or grading (e.g., from normal grading scales to CR/NC); (4) changing, modifying, or clarifying Academic Regulations; and (5) elaborating new attendance policies.
-Tuition and mandatory fees have been set regardless of the method of instruction and the College's policies and programs will not be refunded in the event instruction occurs remotely for any part or the entirety of the Academic Year or in the event of other changes in the College's policies or programs.
+The Catalog, Academic Regulations, and other rules and advising documents are thus subject to change without notice and do not constitute a contract between any student and UC Law SF.
+Tuition and mandatory fees have been set regardless of the method of instruction and the College's policies and programs and will not be refunded in the event instruction occurs remotely for any part or the entirety of the Academic Year or in the event of other changes in the College's policies or programs.